-- A similar proportion of preschoolers and a higher proportion of persons at post retirement age compared to Moorabool Shire. - A lower proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years) compared to Moorabool Shire. - > 30% of households were made up of couples with children in 2011, compared with 35% in Moorabool Shire. - > 23% of households contained only one person, compared with 22% in Moorabool Shire, with the most dominant household size being 2 persons per household - > 6.2% of the dwellings were medium or high density, compared to 5% in Moorabool Shire. - > 79% of households were purchasing or fully owned their home, 13.9% were renting privately, and 2.2% were in social housing. - > There were 81 people over the age of 85, with the largest age group being 45 to 49 years. - > 9.9% of dwellings were vacant which is consistent with Moorabool Shire. - > There were 164 couples with young children, comprising 16% of households. - > Household sizes are decreasing, similar to Moorabool Shire and more broadly Victoria.
+- A similar proportion of preschoolers and a higher proportion of persons at post retirement age compared to Moorabool Shire. - A lower proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years) compared to Moorabool Shire. - > 30% of households were made up of couples with children in 2011, compared with 35% in Moorabool Shire. - > 23% of households contained only one person, compared with 22% in Moorabool Shire, with the most dominant household size being 2 persons per household. - > 6.2% of the dwellings were medium or high density, compared to 5% in Moorabool Shire. - > 79% of households were purchasing or fully owned their home, 13.9% were renting privately, and 2.2% were in social housing. - > There were 81 people over the age of 85, with the largest age group being 45 to 49 years. - > 9.9% of dwellings were vacant which is consistent with Moorabool Shire. - > There were 164 couples with young children, comprising 16% of households. - Household sizes are decreasing, similar to Moorabool Shire and more broadly Victoria.

-These population projections and demographic characteristics of Ballan have influenced the way in which Ballan has been planned for in the past, and how Council and relevant stakeholders have identified and planned for relevant infrastructure and community needs to meet the future needs of its residents.
+These population projections and demographic characteristics have influenced the way in which Ballan has developed in the past, and how Council, community and relevant stakeholders have identified and planned for the future needs of the community.

-The 2015 population of Ballan as calculated by ABS was 2,967 people.
+The 2016 population of Ballan as calculated by the 2016 census was 2,985 people.

-Population projections based on historical analysis of Ballan expect to see the town's population increase by over 96% to approximately 5,910 (Forecast ID) people by 2041.
+Population projections based on historical analysis of Ballan expect to see the town's population increase by over 94% to approximately 5,910 (Forecast ID) people by 2041.